 Pin bar, engulfing candle

-Strong reversal with volume
+Strong reversal accompanied by volume

 Crypto examples

-BTC/USDT, ETH/USDT on H4–D1
+BTC/USDT and ETH/USDT on H4–D1

 Volatile altcoins

-Often before CPI or FOMC releases
+Frequently appears before CPI or FOMC announcements

 How Liquidity Sweeps Work

-In Smart Money terminology, these zones are divided into: BSL (Buy-Side Liquidity) — above current price, where short sellers place stops; SSL (Sell-Side Liquidity) — below current price, where long traders' stops are concentrated.
-On BTC/USDT, liquidity pools are most clearly visible on H4 and Daily timeframes.
+In Smart Money terminology, these zones are divided into: BSL (Buy-Side Liquidity) – liquidity above the current market price, where short sellers typically place their stop-loss orders; and SSL (Sell-Side Liquidity) – liquidity below the current market price, where long traders' stop-losses are concentrated.

-The three stages of a classic Liquidity Sweep:
+The Three Stages of a Liquidity Sweep

-Bullish vs. Bearish Liquidity Sweeps
+Bullish vs. Bearish Liquidity Sweeps: How to Tell the Difference

 How Fair Value Gaps Confirm a Liquidity Sweep